YenWenWang/NSFInvasion2022/Linux/treasurehunt.markdown

 > YARRRR!!!!
   So, I see you want to find Amanita oceanica.
 I will tell you how to find it.
 But!
 You need to prove that you have a proper skill in coding in Linux and bioinformatics knowledge!
   There will be two more secret messages and you need to follow through them to get to the answer.
   First message is inside "message1/secret", but which one is it?!
-Go to the fasta file, find out the only sequence name that doesn't start with "genus"!
+Go to the fasta file, find out the only sequence name that doesn't start with "genus".
 The number in that sequence name is what you need to find your next message!
   You can decrypt the secret message with the tool you used for this message.
 The tool doesn't care if there's one line or multiple lines it seems.
   YARRRR!!!!